maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

  2. Consider what additional custom STACK reporting we need.
 2. **DONE** Implement the Moodle backup/restore code for stack questions.
 3. **DONE** Implement Moodle XML format import and export.
-4. Investigate ways of running Maxima on a separate server.
+4. **DONE** Investigate ways of running Maxima on a separate server.
 5. **DONE** Implement random seed control like for varnumeric.

 At this point STACK will be "ready" for use with students, although not all features will be available.